daos-stack/daos/src/vos/README.md

 These operations are discussed in a following section (<a hfer="#74">Epoch Based Operations</a>).

 <a id="82"></a>
-## Conditional Update (and future MVCC support)
+## Conditional Update and MVCC

 VOS supports conditional operations on individual dkeys and akeys.
-The following operations are supported
+The following operations are supported:

-- Conditional fetch:  Fetch if key exists, fail with -DER_NONEXIST otherwise
+- Conditional fetch:  Fetch if the key exists, fail with -DER_NONEXIST otherwise
-- Conditional update: Update if key exist, fail with -DER_NONEXIST otherwise
+- Conditional update: Update if the key exists, fail with -DER_NONEXIST otherwise
-- Conditional insert: Update if doesn't exist, fail with -DER_EXIST otherwise
+- Conditional insert: Update if the key doesn't exist, fail with -DER_EXIST otherwise
 - Conditional punch:  Punch if the key exists, fail with -DER_NONEXIST otherwise

 These operations provide atomic operations enabling certain use cases that